TomasK54/danfoss_ally/README.md

 - Navigate to https://developer.danfoss.com
 - Create Danfoss developer account and login _<u><b>NOTE:</b> Use the same email as used in the Danfoss Ally app for pairing your gateway</u>_
-- Go to https://developer.danfoss.com/my-apps and click "New App"
+- Go to https://developer.danfoss.com/user/apps and click "Add App"
 - Give the app a name and description (naming and description is not of any importance as it's only for your use)
 - Make sure to enable Danfoss Ally API
 - Click create